Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Introduction

-Developing a covariance steering framework that accounts for nonlinearities without relying on re-linearization can extend the controller's time horizon and enhance its ability to predict nonlinear distributions.
-It can be seen that most existing MoNs are not formulated in a form that allows for constraining or minimizing nonlinearities during optimization.
-In other words, previous MoNs only focus on measuring the instantaneous nonlinearity at a point, but do not help in controlling it throughout a time horizon.
+Developing a covariance steering framework that accounts for nonlinearities can extend the controller's time horizon and enhance its ability to perform in nonlinear systems.
+Most existing MoNs are not formulated in a way that enables directly constraining or minimizing nonlinearities within an optimization framework.
+In other words, they primarily quantify local, instantaneous nonlinearity at a given point, but do not provide a mechanism for regulating it over a time horizon.
 This paper presents a formulation of an MoN that enables optimization-based covariance controllers to directly minimize dynamical nonlinearities.
-Notably, it does not require re-linearization of the solution afterward.
 The approach involves calculating higher-order dynamical terms and then bounding the contributions of their nonlinear effects.
 This bound is then used as an objective function for a control optimization problem.
 A crucial aspect is that this formulation is convex and readily solvable with standard convex optimization solvers.
-As a result, the controller minimizes its exposure to areas of high nonlinearity and thus avoids the re-linearization process of the previous MoN-based controller.
+As a result, the controller minimizes its exposure to regions of high nonlinearity, thereby enabling covariance steering control policies to be extended to more nonlinear regimes.
+The effectiveness of this method has been successfully demonstrated in spacecraft trajectory optimization under uncertainty \cite{Frassinella-min-NL}.
+However, the present work constitutes the original and comprehensive presentation of the approach.